Memorial Stadium (Mesquite, Texas)

 Memorial Stadium is a stadium in Mesquite, Texas.
 It was completed in 1976 and is located on the campus of West Mesquite High School, next to Mesquite Tower.
-The field is primarily used for football, and all five High Schools in Mesquite share use of the field.
+The field is primarily used for football, and all five Mesquite ISD high school's share use of the field.

 The stadium has a capacity of 19,400 people, making it the largest high school football stadium in Texas.
 It's the largest stadium in Mesquite, followed by EH Hanby Stadium, a 11,950-capacity football and soccer stadium.
 Due to its size and central location, the field is often used as a neutral-site for Texas High School Football playoff games.
 UIL Marching competitions are frequently hosted as well.